nitdede/AI-Projects/README.md

 - Java 11 or higher
 - Maven
 - IntelliJ IDEA 2023.3.6 or any other IDE that supports Spring Boot
+- OpenAI Key to replce in the Code
+- Astra DB vector DB Connection Details

 ### Installing